West Caldwell NJ Stalking Defense Attorney

 A common question when facing a charge for stalking in New Jersey is “what exactly constitutes stalking under the law?”
 Due to the nature of these offenses, stalking charges can be issued in coordination with other charges for harassment or terroristic threats and many times, these criminal charges are accompanied by restraining orders.
 Depending on the circumstances of the case, stalking can be classified as a third or fourth degree crime.
 However, both of these are felony-level offenses, which will be adjudicated at the Superior Court in the county associated with the alleged offense and are punishable by a significant term of incarceration for those convicted.

 Stalking allegations are often highly complicated cases to resolve, which is why it is essential to enlist the services of a defense attorney who has experience handling these cases.
-During his over 40-year tenure as a legal professional in New Jersey, Attorney Roy Breslow has assisted numerous clients with stalking charges.
-Contact him anytime to learn more about how he can help you to overcome these serious and potentially damaging allegations and move on with your life.
+The attorneys at Breslow Law Offices have assisted numerous clients with stalking charges.
+Contact them anytime to learn more about how they can help you to overcome these serious and potentially damaging allegations and move on with your life.

 Stalking in New Jersey: N.J.S.A.
 2C:12-10